A cool, spicy and tangy green chutney. This is a no-cook mint cilantro dip, blended with ginger, onion and seasoning. Perfect with appetizers.

 Start with getting all the ingredients ready.
 Below are the main ingredients I used along with salt and pepper.

 I took one portion of mint with two portions of cilantro.
 1-2 green chilies, which can be adjusted based on taste.
 1/4 of an onion, which adds a little sweetness.
-1″ ginger and juice of a lemon.
+1″ ginger and juice of a lime.

 As a side note, it is okay to add cilantro stems when making chutney.
 I usually don’t add mint stems as they are too thick and change the taste of the chutney.